 Robert Moberg, CEO, Chirotouch

 Donald M. Petersen, Jr., Publisher, MPA Media

 Mark Sanna, DC, FICC, ACRB, Level II, President, Breakthrough Coaching

 Paul Timko, Vice President/General Manager of U.S. Clinical Business, Performance Health

-The information herein on "Chiropractic: Americas Exit Strategy To The Opioid Epidemic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic: Americas Exit Strategy To The Opioid Epidemic" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.